 Trust Savings Account by Standard Chartered X FairPrice Group

 In light of the rising interest rates, Standard Chartered and FairPrice Group have launched their very own Trust Savings Account.
-From 1 June 2024, The Trust Savings Account earns you an interest rate of up to 3.50% p.a. on your first S$500,000.
+Starting from 1 August 2023, the Trust Savings Account earns you an interest rate of up to 2.50% p.a. on your first S$125,000, up from S$75,000.

 The Trust Savings Account also doesn't require a minimum balance, fall-below fee, lock-in period, account closure fee, foreign transaction fee, and card replacement fee — they pride themselves in being a fee-less savings account!